amplication/bookstore-blog/README.md

 Before looking at their respective differences, we'll need to know what `mutable` and `immutable` image tags are.
 A mutable repository has tags that can be overwritten by a newer image, where as when a repository configuraiton states that tags must be immutable - it can't be overwritten by a newer image.
 From the options below each options expects _immutable_ tags to be used, if a mutable _tag_ is used the _digest_ strategy should be used.

-- `semver`: Updates to the latest version of an image in an image registry while taking into consideration semantic versioning constraints - following the format `X.Y.Z`, where `X` is the major version, `Y` is the minor version and `Z` the patch version.
+- `semver`: Updates the application to the latest version of an image in an image registry while taking into consideration semantic versioning constraints - following the format `X.Y.Z`, where `X` is the major version, `Y` is the minor version and `Z` the patch version.
 The option can be configured to only bump, to newer minor or patch versions - it also supports pre-release versions through additional configuration.
 In the example below the application would be updated with newer patch version of the application, but not upgrading when a newer minor or major version is present.

-    syntax:
     ```yaml
-    argocd-image-updater.argoproj.io/<image-name>.update-strategy: semver
+    argocd-image-updater.argoproj.io/<alias>.update-strategy: semver
-    argocd-image-updater.argoproj.io/image-list: <repository-name>/<image-name>[:<version_constraint>]
+    argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>[:<version_constraint>]
     ```

-    example:
+- `latest`: Updates the application with the image that has the most recent build date.
+When a specific build has multiple tags Argo CD Image Updater will pick the lexically descending sorted last tag in the list.
+Optionally if you want to consider only certain tags, an annotation with a regular expression can be used.
+Similarly an annotation can be used to ignore a list of tags.

     ```yaml
-    argocd-image-updater.argoproj.io/example.update-strategy: semver
+    argocd-image-updater.argoproj.io/<alias>.update-strategy: latest
-    argocd-image-updater.argoproj.io/image-list: ghcr.io/example:2.5.x
+    argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>
     ```

-- `latest`:

-- `digest`:

-- `name`:
+- `digest`: Updates the application based on a change for a muttable tag within the registry.
+When this strategy is used image digests will be used for updating the application, so the image on the cluster for `<repository-name>/<image-name>:<tag_name>` will appear as `<repository-name>/<image-name>@sha256:<hash>`.

+    ```yaml
+    argocd-image-updater.argoproj.io/<alias>.update-strategy: digest
+    argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>:<tag_name>
+    ```

+- `name`: Updates the application based on a lecixal sort of the image tags and uses the last tag in the sorted list.
+Which could be used when using date/time for tagging images.
+Similar to the latest strategy, a regular expression can be used to consider only specific tags.

+    ```yaml
+    argocd-image-updater.argoproj.io/<alias>.update-strategy: name
+    argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>
+    ```